 Patients experiencing a recurrence of NSCLC historically have had few treatment options.
 For those who have never been treated with chemotherapy, the approach is similar to treatment of Stage IV cancer.
 For patients who have already been treated with chemotherapy, new drugs—including chemotherapy and targeted therapy drugs—appear to kill more NSCLC cells.

-About This NSCLC Treatment Information
+About this NSCLC Treatment Information

 The following is a general overview of treatment for recurrent NSCLC.
 Cancer treatment may consist of chemotherapy, targeted therapy, or a combination of these treatment techniques.
 Combining two or more of these treatment techniques—called multi-modality care—has become an important approach for prolonging survival and increasing a patient’s chance of cure.

 In some cases, participation in a clinical trial utilizing new, innovative therapies may provide the most promising treatment.

 Circumstances unique to each patient’s situation influence which treatment or treatments are utilized.
 The potential benefits of multi-modality care, participation in a clinical trial, or standard treatment must be carefully balanced with the potential risks.
 The information on this website is intended to help educate patients about their treatment options and to facilitate a mutual or shared decision-making process with their treating cancer physician.

 Chemotherapy uses drugs that kill rapidly dividing cells, a hallmark of cancer.
 Cancer chemotherapy may consist of single drugs or combinations of drugs.
 It can be administered through a vein, injected into a body cavity, or delivered orally in the form of a pill.